 On May 23, 2018, Sportsman's Warehouse, Inc. ("SWI"), a wholly owned subsidiary of the Company, as lead borrower, and Wells Fargo Bank, National Association ("Wells Fargo"), with a consortium of banks led by Wells Fargo, entered into an Amended and Restated Credit Agreement (as amended, restated, supplemented or otherwise modified, the "Amended Credit Agreement").
 The Amended Credit Agreement governs the Company's senior secured revolving credit facility ("Revolving Line of Credit") and a \$40,000 term loan (the "Term Loan").
-The Revolving Line of Credit provides a borrowing capacity of up to \$250,000, subject to a borrowing base calculation.
-The Term Loan was repaid in full during fiscal year 2020.
+The Revolving Line of Credit provides borrowing capacity of up to \$250,000, subject to a borrowing base calculation.
+The Term Loan was repaid in full during the twenty-six week period ended August 1, 2020.

 In conjunction with the Amended Credit Agreement, the Company incurred \$1,331 of fees paid to various parties which were capitalized.
-Fees associated with the Revolving Line of Credit were recorded in prepaid expenses and other.
+Fees associated with the Revolving Line of Credit were recorded in prepaid expenses and other assets.

-As of both May 1, 2021, and January 30, 2021, the Company had \$0 in outstanding revolving loans under the Revolving Line of Credit.
-Amounts outstanding are offset on the condensed consolidated balance sheets by amounts in depository accounts under lock-box or similar arrangements, which were \$15,678 and \$13,553 as of May 1, 2021 and January 30, 2021, respectively.
-As both of these periods had no remaining balance on the line of credit, these amounts were included in Cash as of May 1, 2021 and January 30, 2021.
-As of May 1, 2021, the Company had stand-by commercial letters of credit of \$1,955 under the terms of the Revolving Line of Credit.
+Amounts outstanding under the Revolving Line of Credit are offset on the condensed consolidated balance sheets by amounts in depository accounts under lock-box or similar arrangements, which were \$16,878 and \$13,553 as of July 31, 2021 and January 30, 2021, respectively.
+As of both July 31, 2021 and January 30, 2021 borrowings outstanding under the Revolving Line of Credit were \$37,069 and \$0, respectively.
+As of July 31, 2021, the Company had stand-by commercial letters of credit of \$1,955 under the terms of the Revolving Line of Credit.

-The Amended Credit Agreement contains customary affirmative and negative covenants, including covenants that limit the Company's ability to incur, create or assume certain indebtedness, to create, incur or assume certain liens, to make certain investments, to make sales, transfers and dispositions of certain property and to undergo certain fundamental changes, including certain mergers, liquidations and consolidations.
+The Amended Credit Agreement contains customary affirmative and negative covenants, including covenants that limit the Company's ability to incur, create or assume certain indebtedness, to create, incur or assume certain lines, to make certain investments, to make sales, transfers and dispositions of certain property and to undergo certain fundamental changes, including certain mergers, liquidations and consolidations.
 The Amended Credit Agreement also requires the Company to maintain a minimum availability at all times of not less than 10% of the gross borrowing base.
 The Amended Credit Agreement contains customary events of default.
 The Revolving Line of Credit matures on May 23, 2023.

-As of May 1, 2021, the Revolving Line of Credit had \$520 in deferred financing fees and as of January 30, 2021, the Revolving Line of Credit had \$583 in deferred financing fees.
-During the 13 weeks ended May 1, 2021, the Company recognized \$63 of non-cash interest expense with respect to the amortization of deferred financing fees.
-During the 13 weeks ended May 2, 2020, the Company recognized \$66 of non-cash interest expense with respect to the amortization of deferred financing fees.
+As of July 31, 2021, the Revolving Line of Credit had \$458 in deferred financing fees and as of January 30, 2021, the Revolving Line of Credit had \$583 in deferred financing fees.
+During the 13 and 26 weeks ended July 31, 2021, the Company recognized \$63 and \$126, respectively, of non-cash interest expense with respect to the amortization of deferred financing fees.
+During the 13 and 26 weeks ended August 1, 2020, the Company recognized \$62 and \$125, respectively, of non-cash interest expense with respect to the amortization of deferred financing fees.

-For the 13 weeks ended May 1, 2021, gross borrowings under the Revolving Line of Credit were \$357,478.
-For the 13 weeks ended May 2, 2020 gross borrowing under the Revolving Line of Credit were \$274,959.
-For the 13 weeks ended May 1, 2021, gross paydowns under the Revolving Line of Credit were \$357,640.
-For the 13 weeks ended May 2, 2020, gross paydowns under the Revolving Line of Credit were \$357,640.
-For the 13 weeks ended May 2, 2020, gross paydowns under the Revolving Line of Credit were \$357,640.
-For the 13 weeks ended May 2, 2020, gross paydowns under the Revolving Line of Credit were \$266,798.
+For the 13 and 26 weeks ended July 31, 2021, gross borrowings under the Revolving Line of Credit were \$434,702 and \$792,180, respectively.
+For the 13 and 26 weeks ended August 1, 2020 gross borrowing under the Revolving Line of Credit were \$305,658 and \$580,617, respectively.
+For the 13 and 26 weeks ended July 31, 2021, gross paydowns under the Revolving Line of Credit were \$397,830 and \$755,470, respectively.
+For the 13 and 26 weeks ended August 1, 2020, gross paydowns under the Revolving Line of Credit were \$419.134 and \$685.932, respectively.